mayur-aggarwal/Data-Structures/README.md

 5. MinHeap & MaxHeap

 * ### *Merge Sort:*
-It is divide & conquer based sorting algorithm.
+It is divide & conquer based sorting algorithm.<br />
-It first divides unsorted list into n sublist & then repeatedly merge sorted sublist till all sublists get merged.
+It first divides unsorted list into n sublist & then repeatedly merge sorted sublist till all sublists get merged.<br />
 Below is the diagram from wikipedia visualising the merge-sort algorithm

 <p align="center">